ammarhakim/gkeyll1/docs/manual/array-classes.rst

     :noindex:

     Create the transpose of the matrix.
-No data is actually allocated and the transposed matrix shares data with this matrix.
+No data is actually allocated and the transposed matrix shares data with the original matrix.
 Hence, modifying one will affect the other.

 Linear algebra functions
 ++++++++++++++++++++++++